 14. According to the information and explanations given to us the Company has not madeany preferential allotment or private placement of shares or fully or partly convertibledebentures during the year.
 Accordingly we are not offering any comment with respect tocompliance of requirement of Section 42 of the Act and utilisation of the money.

 15. On the basis of records made available to us and according to information andexplanations given to us the Company has not entered into non-cash transactions with thedirectors or persons connected with them.
 Accordingly we are not offering comment withrespect to compliance of Section 192 of the Act.

 16. The Company is not required to be registered under section 45-IA of the ReserveBank of India Act 1934.

-We have audited the internal financial controls over financial reporting of JKLAKSHMI CEMENT LIMITED ("the Company") as of March 31 2016 in conjunctionwith our audit of the standalone financial statements of the Company for the year ended onthat date.
+We have audited the internal financial controls over financial reporting of JK LAKSHMICEMENT LIMITED (the Company) as of 31st March 2017 in conjunction with ouraudit of the standalone Ind AS financial statements of the Company for the year ended onthat date.